jpmcWorkers/jpmcWorkers.github.io/docs/qa.md

 When we submit to be treated as individuals, we are divided and made to compete against each other.
 We would do better to cooperate.

+> **Cole’s Notes:** The company may believe this, but is it true?
+The evidence you show here says that it is not.
+> Working as a union does not mean that people cannot be treated as individuals, but it means that we are not
+> obligated to be treated *only* as individuals.
+The company has the power to discard or ignore the opinions of
+> individuals, and that’s why they want to treat employees that way.
+It is impossible for the company to treat
+> a voluntary union of workers this way.
+The company claims that we will all succeed and prosper in a union-free
+> setting, but that is exactly what we have now.
+> Do you feel like you’re “prospering”?
+My guess is that the answer is no.

 * **Outright Lie:** The union just wants your dues-money.
 They don't care about you.